TrustedFirmware-M/trusted-firmware-m/docs/security/threat_models/generic_threat_model.rst

 Diagram (DFD) across Trust Boundaries is then defined to help identify the threats.

-Those threats should be prioritized based on a specific group of principals and metrics.
-The principals and metrics should also be specified.
+Those threats should be prioritized based on a specific group of principles and metrics.
+The principles and metrics should also be specified.

 ********************
 Target of Evaluation
 ********************

 A typical TF-M system diagram from a high-level overview is shown below.
-TF-M is running in the Secure Processing Environment (SPE) and NS software is running in Non-Secure Processing Environment (NSPE).
+TF-M is running in the Secure Processing Environment (SPE) and Non-Secure (NS) software is running in Non-Secure Processing Environment (NSPE).
 For more details, please refer to Platform Security Architecture Firmware Framework for M (FF-M) [FF-M]_ and FF-M 1.1 Extensions [FF-M-1.1-Extensions]_.

 .. figure:: TF-M-block-diagram.png